 Public & Media Access

-The Court of Queen's Bench of Alberta values the open court principle and has put in place policies that enhance access by members of the media and the public.
-All courtrooms are open to the media and the public except where restricted by law or by order of a judge.
+The Court of Queen's Bench of Alberta values the open court principle and its policies enhance access by members of the public and media.
+Except where restricted by law or a judge’s order, courtrooms are open to the public and media, and court records and exhibits are available to view or copy.

-This guide covers access to court files, documents and exhibits by members of the public, including the media.
-It also covers restrictions on access to or publication of information from court files or proceedings.
+The Court Information Access Guide for Alberta covers access to court proceedings, court records and exhibits by members of the public, including the media.
+It also covers restrictions on access to or publication of court information.

 Electronic and Wireless Devices Policy